YouTube Star Logan Paul Says Parents Should Monitor What Their Kids Watch

 The viral megastar also said that some of the outcry around the video made him feel "hated by the whole world" for the first time.

 "It's been tough.
 Because ironically I'm being told to commit suicide myself," he said.
 "Millions of people literally telling me they hate me [and] to go die in a fire.
-The most horrible horrific things."
+The most horrible, horrific things."

 Paul added that he believes his experience with the video "happened for a reason," specifically so he could "take this experience, learn from it, spread the message the right way about suicide prevention and suicide prevention awareness."